yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 All traffic between the user's browser and Hypothesis is SSL-protected.

+## Spam

+So far spam has not been a problem with Hypothesis annotations, because users need to demonstrate a valid email address.
+If it ever becomes a problem, a process can be worked out where IETF volunteers monitor new annotations for spam, and the Hypothesis team removes it within a reasonable time.

 ## Long-term retention of annotations

-If at the end of the experiment we choose to migrate to a different platform or to deploy a private copy of Hypothesis, we should be able to use their documented API to retrieve any extant annotations and store them into the new system.
+If at the end of the experiment we choose to migrate to a different platform or to deploy a private copy of Hypothesis, we will be able to use their documented API to retrieve any extant annotations and store them into the new system.

 ## What if we build it and nobody comes